 Grinding poverty and real social accountability cannot co-exist.
 Worker-driven Social Responsibility is premised on the participation of workers as the front-line monitors of their own rights in the workplace.
 But workers who worry about putting the next meal on their family’s table are often too constrained by fear to be effective monitors and defenders of those rights.

 Participating Buyers in the Fair Food Program therefore commit to pay the Fair Food Premium on top of the regular price they pay for tomatoes.
 This small but powerful premium helps alleviate the economic hardship faced by farmworkers for decades.
-Since its inception, the Fair Food Program has added $15 million to Participating Growers’ payrolls.
+Since its inception, the Fair Food Program has added over $30 million to Participating Growers’ payrolls.
 The Fair Food Standards Council carefully tracks all Fair Food Premium payments through the supply chain and to its final distribution as a line-item bonus on workers’ paychecks.

 The Fair Food Code of Conduct is backed by binding agreements between CIW and many of the largest buyers of tomatoes in the world, from Subway to Walmart.
 Participating Buyers are required to suspend purchases from growers who have failed to comply with the Code of Conduct.
 These agreements therefore provide a real market incentive for Participating Growers to abide by fair labor practices, resulting in unprecedented reforms in Florida’s tomato industry, including the successful elimination of forced labor in the fields that federal prosecutors dubbed “ground zero for modern-day slavery” just a few years ago.
 Sexual harassment, verbal abuse, and wage theft are now the exception, rather than the rule.